james-cube/firefox-bookmarks-deduplicator/README.md

 ### How to use the tool?

-`python firefox_bookmarks_merger --file bookmarks-20XX-XX-XX.json --output cleaned.json`
+`python firefox_bookmarks_deduplicator --file bookmarks-20XX-XX-XX.json --output cleaned.json`

 ### All program arguments